FrancisBanville/ms_interpreting_probabilities/README.md

 randomness.
 In metawebs, probabilities reflect our limited knowledge of interactions (i.e., our degree of belief that interactions are feasible), which is expected to improve with a larger volume of data.
-We should anticipate that potential interactions will become more definitive (with probabilities approaching $0$ or $1$) as we investigate various conditions, including different combinations of species traits.
+We should anticipate that regional interactions will become more definitive (with probabilities approaching $0$ or $1$) as we investigate various conditions, including different combinations of species traits.
 Conversely, in the case of local networks, which can be seen as random instances of metawebs, randomness cannot